 Housing costs in Federal Way are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Washington.

-Unlike some cities, Federal Way isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Federal Way are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Federal Way is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Federal Way is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Federal Way who work in office and administrative support (12.54%), management occupations (9.10%), and sales jobs (8.21%).

 Also of interest is that Federal Way has more people living here who work in computers and math than 95% of the places in the US.

 Federal Way is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The overall education level of Federal Way is somewhat higher than in the average US city of 21.84%: 27.16% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Federal Way is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.16% of adults 25 and older in the city have at least a bachelor's degree.